 In that context, European research projects are initiated to bring together research organisms and industrial players together to develop innovative engineering approaches to support those challenges.
 OBELICS (Optimization of scalaBle rEaltime modeLs and functIonal testing for e-drive ConceptS) is one of them, and gather Siemens PLM software with OEMs, suppliers, and academics actors in order to “develop a systematic and comprehensive framework for the design, development and testing of advanced e-powertrains and EVs line-ups, to reduce development efforts by 40% while improving efficiency of the e-drivetrain by 20% and increase safety by a factor of 10 using OBELICS advanced heterogeneous model-based testing methods and tools; as well as scalable and easy to parameterize real-time models.”

-During the next edition of the 32nd International Electric Vehicle Symposium (Lyon, France) and the Society of Automotive Engineers of Japan annual congress (Yokohama, Japan) both held in May 2019, OBELICS representatives will unveil one important achievement of their research work : a methodology applied to couple system and CFD models on HPC in context of electric vehicle FIAT 500 thermal management design. (cf. attached abstract for the EVS32)
+During the edition of the 32nd International Electric Vehicle Symposium (Lyon, France) and the Society of Automotive Engineers of Japan annual congress (Yokohama, Japan) both held in May 2019, OBELICS representatives unveiled one important achievement of their research work : a methodology applied to couple system and CFD models on HPC in context of electric vehicle FIAT 500 thermal management design.
+Paper is available here.

 For that work, Nicola Tobia from the Fiat Research Center and Matthieu Ponchant from Siemens Industry Software, explains how resorting to virtual engineering – using Siemens PLM Software simulation solutions – makes it possible to understand the complete behavior of an electric vehicle early at the development cycle, over various drive cycle scenario, in order to focus and improve the thermal management design.